gabehamasaki/orders/README.md

 ## Conclusion

-The Order Management System provides a scalable and efficient way to handle orders using microservices.
+The Order Management System offers a scalable and efficient solution for managing orders through microservices.
 Follow the setup instructions and utilize the Makefile for a smooth development experience.
-If you have any questions or encounter issues, feel free to open an issue in the repository.
+If you have any questions or encounter issues, please open an issue in the repository.
 Happy coding!